jacklishufan/Backend-Work-Sample/README.md

-# Frontend Code Sample -src
+# Backend Code Sample -src

 This repo is a code sample of my backend work.
 It was created using Django.